 However, MiXture is first and foremost meant for live musical performance.
 As such, multiple sound parameters can be modified by the user: grain size, capture region length, looping, random level, gate percentage, etc. The grain envelope can be manually drawn by the user, and up to 4 user-defined envelope presets can be saved and recalled at will.
 Each parameter is MIDI-mappable on the fly, and the software allows for saving and loading user sessions.

 Depending on its configuration, MiXture can act as a granulator, sample shuffler/rearranger, noise generator or even a live looper, making it a versatile weapon.

 MiXture was the central piece of the Greatest Hits performance, premiered at the Ultrasons concert series on April 26th 2016.
-In this performance, vinyl albums of popular music (Michael Jackson, The Eagles, etc.) were sampled live and rearranged into a neurotic and chaotic remix.
+In this performance, well-known vinyl albums of pop music (Michael Jackson, The Eagles, etc.) were sampled live and rearranged into a noisy and chaotic remix.